UNCLASSIFIED (U)

 g.
 (U) LPR Commuters Residing and Employed in Contiguous Territory (Canada or Mexico):

 (1) (U) An LPR who has been lawfully admitted for permanent residence may commence or continue to reside in foreign contiguous territory.
-The LPR must present a valid Form I-551, Permanent Resident Card, in lieu of an immigrant visa (IV) and passport.
+The LPR must present a valid Form I-551, Permanent Resident Card, in lieu of an IV and passport.
 The LPR may commute as a special immigrant, as defined in INA 101(a)(27)(A), to their place of employment in the United States to engage in daily or seasonal work which, overall, is regular and stable (see DHS regulations at 8 CFR 211.5); and

 (2) (U) An LPR lawfully admitted for permanent residence may continue to reside in foreign contiguous territory and commute as a special immigrant defined under INA 101(a)(27)(A) to their place of employment in the United States.
 An LPR commuter who has been out of regular employment in the United States for a continuous period of 6 months will be deemed to have lost residence status, notwithstanding temporary entries in the interim for other than employment purposes.
 However, an exception applies when employment in the United States was interrupted for reasons beyond the LPR's control other than lack of a job opportunity or the commuter can demonstrate that they worked 90 days in the United States in the aggregate during the 12-month period preceding the application for admission into the United States.